saymrwulf/onnxruntime/notes.md

-2018-11-04T01:46:00 - Implementing approach from a new paper read last night (onnxruntime) 2018-11-04T08:29:00 - Refactor for clarity, might break a few tests though (onnxruntime) 2018-12-26T17:31:00 - Late-night bugfix on financial RL environment (onnxruntime)
+2018-11-04T01:46:00 - Implementing approach from a new paper read last night (onnxruntime) 2018-11-04T08:29:00 - Refactor for clarity, might break a few tests though (onnxruntime) 2018-12-26T17:31:00 - Late-night bugfix on financial RL environment (onnxruntime) 2018-12-26T00:51:00 - Quick fix, referencing a known issue from the official repo (onnxruntime)